praveek/launch.en/help/launch-reference/client-side-information/content-security-policy-csp.md

 `script-src 'self' assets.adobedtm.com`

-You should specify `self` as a safe domain so you don't break any scripts that you are already loading, but you also need `assets.adobedtm.com` to be listed as safe or your Launch library won't load on the page.
+You should specify `self` as a safe domain so you don't break any scripts that you are already loading, but you also need `assets.adobedtm.com` to be listed as safe or your Platform Launch library won't load on the page.

 You can read more about trusted sources on the [Mozilla Developer Network site](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).